bet4a/d3wiki/Stack-Layout.md

 <a name="_stack" href="Stack-Layout#_stack">#</a> <b>stack</b>(<i>layers</i>[, <i>index</i>])

-Computes the *y*-coordinate baseline for each series (layer) in *layers*, and then propagate that baseline to the other layers.
+Computes the *y*-coordinate baseline for each series (layer) in *layers*, and then propagates that baseline to the other layers.
 In the simplest case, *layers* is a two-dimensional array of values.
 Each layer must be a single dimensioned array of points, all having the same length, and each having a vertical  and horizontal coordinate value to define the *y*-thickness of each layer at the given *x*-position, respectively.
 Thus, the following properties are required on each value:

 * x - the *x*-position of the value.
 * y - the *y*-thickness of the value.